St. Gilgen International School: History

 St. Gilgen International School was founded in 2008 by the Austrian architect and entrepreneur Alexander Serda and since then has grown steadily to the current enrolment of 225.
 The current capacity is 250.
 In 2013 the school was taken over by the British-American investment firm HIG Capital who also acquired the Italian International Schools of Europe Group.
 After a short period of self managed administration proceedings in April 2016, and brief negotiations with the nearby energy drinks company Red Bull, the school was taken over by the newly founded St. Gilgen International School Privatstiftung on May 15, 2016, a non profit foundation which was founded by parents and has since then been managed by the board members Gert Fahrnberger, Christian Dreyer and Andrea von Baumbach.
 The purpose of the foundation is to support and further develop the school.

 Since April 2017 the school maintains a cooperation with the pre-college programme of the Mozarteum University of Salzburg.

 The school was built on a site beside Lake Wolfgang which previously contained green fields and some derelict villas.
 The villas were renovated and five teaching buildings were constructed over 12 months during 2007 and 2008.

+In 2026, St. Gilgen International School (StGIS) became part of the Cognita international schools group.